Code-Institute-Submissions/Elitept/README.md

 - For the collapsed dropdown menu, when you click on an option, the drop down menu section does not go back to it's original state automatically.
 You have to click on the hamburger icon again for it collapse back.
 - If I try to push the navigation bar more centrally, the options on the drop down menu seem to be pushed out of the menu section.
 Which is why I have left it as originally from the bootstrap page.
-- When I click on the relevant feature, ideally I would want to be redirected to the header of the feature.
+- When I click on the relevant feature on my navigation bar, ideally I would want to be redirected to the header of that feature.
 However, on mine it takes you to the text on that section.
 - When you submit the contact form correctly, the URL changes and the page reloads.
 Having spoke to my mentor, I have been made aware that this can be fixed through the use of Javascript.
 However seeing as that is outside the scope of this project, I have added this to future features I would like to add.